SylvainMontagny/ical-to-schedule/README.md

 - **device** : It's an object of arrays, if you use the link and binding addons you need to specify the number of every devices related to this timetable for each device type
 - **tempOccupied** : the value of the schedule when an event is in progress
 - **tempUnOccupied** : the value of the schedule when no events are in progress
+- **timeOffsetBeforeStart** :  the time in minutes that you want to add before every event.
+- **timeOffsetBeforeEnd** :  the time in minutes that you want to remove before the end every event.
 - **url** : It's the link to your timetable
 ```javascript
 let rooms = [